To learn more about Haru check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-A 1 Cost Skill with the [Retain] effect, that grants a multiplicative +30% Damage buff to Haru's Attack cards.
+A 1 Cost Skill with the [Retain] effect, that grants a multiplicative +30% Damage buff to Haru's Attack Cards.
 The [Retain] effect makes it easy to hold on to this card until you have the spare AP to play it.
 It can also be strategically held as a way of thinning the deck to more easily draw Anchor Shot.
 Works well with Power Charge in AoE scenarios.

 Lift Anchor